Configuring Kyverno

 3metadata:

-Once a supplemental ClusterRole has been created, get the top-level ClusterRole for that controller to ensure aggregation has occurred.
+Once a supplemental ClusterRole has been created, check the top-level ClusterRole for that controller to ensure aggregation has occurred.

 1kubectl get clusterrole kyverno:background-controller -o yaml